Learn how to stop worrying

 Although common, cycles of worry can be difficult to break.
 So understanding the psychological and physiological mechanisms behind worry can help you develop effective techniques to manage it.

-The Science of Worry
+The science of worry

 The neuroscience behind worrying shows that chronic worry can lead to changes in brain structure and function, making it even harder to break the cycle of worry.